Eligibility for Services

 - Helping to create a stable home situation and assuring that basic needs are met.

 - Stabilizing psychiatric symptoms while working toward or maintaining sobriety

 - Strengthening bonds to family and community, and developing interpersonal, behavioral and emotional regulation skills

 - Developing or strengthening vocational goals and community connections

-The Co-Occurring Disorders Research Program seeks to improve treatment and better understand the causes of co-occurring disorders.
-Participation in the research program is entirely voluntary and does not impact acceptance into the clinical program.
+Part of the mission of our program is to advance treatment and care of individuals with co-occurring disorders.
+With clients' permission, information on their health status may be used for research purposes.
+Participation in research is entirely voluntary and does not affect a person's care.
 Areas under study include attachment, dissociation, cognitive factors, ADHD, childhood maltreatment, symptoms of post-traumatic stress and personality variables.